December 14, 1998, Albanian–Yugoslav border ambush: Aftermath

 According to Albanian journalists, villages near the ambush site remained sealed off by Yugoslav forces for the remainder of the day.
 Within hours of the ambush, the KLA vowed revenge.
-That evening, suspected KLA gunmen entered a Serb-owned café in Peć and opened fire on the patrons, killing six Serb youths.
+That evening, suspected KLA gunmen entered a Serb-owned café in Peja and opened fire on the patrons, killing six Serb youths.
 Western diplomats suspected that the attack was carried out by the KLA in retribution for the ambush.
 The KLA denied responsibility; the journalist Tim Judah suggests that the attack may have been carried out by a rogue unit.
 The shooting appalled foreign emissaries, and at a meeting with Milošević the following day, Holbrooke condemned it as an act of terrorism and described the situation in Kosovo as "very grave".
 Milošević issued a separate statement accusing the international community of failing to prevent attacks on Serb civilians, stating: "The terrorist gangs have not ceased attacking the army, the police, and inhabitants of Kosovo."

 The VJ continued pursuing remnants of the rebel group for most of December 15, and foreign reporters noted shelling near the ambush site through much of the day.
 After mediation by the International Committee of the Red Cross (ICRC), Yugoslav authorities handed the bodies of 33 militants over to the KLA for burial.
 The militants were given heroes' funerals in the rebel-held village of Poljance, on a field dubbed the "Tomb of Heroes", about 61 km northwest of Pristina.
 The funerals were attended by several thousand Albanians, including about 500 militants.

 The captured militants were initially taken to a jail in Prizren and later transported to a military prison in Niš.
-On January 8, 1999, the KLA ambushed a convoy carrying rations to VJ personnel in Kosovska Mitrovica, taking eight Yugoslav soldiers hostage.
+On January 8, 1999, the KLA ambushed a convoy carrying rations to VJ personnel in Mitrovica, taking eight Yugoslav soldiers hostage.
 U.S. officials negotiated the soldiers' release five days later.
 In return, on January 23, Yugoslav authorities freed the nine militants.
 Almost simultaneously, the KLA released five elderly Serb civilians that it had taken hostage two days earlier.
 Yugoslav officials insisted that the two events were not linked.
 The KLA's taking of civilian hostages drew condemnation from Western diplomats, including the head of the KVM, William Walker, who told reporters: "...
 I think it was a very unwise and uncivilized thing for them to do to kidnap civilians."
 Upon being released, the militants alleged they were mistreated and beaten while in custody and vowed to avenge the deaths of their fellow fighters.